Skip to main contentSkip to search

 Yes.
 SEAC meetings are public.
 You can observe or register to depute, presenting your concerns formally to the committee on the record.
 Check your board's website for the meeting schedule and deputant registration process.

-This directory currently covers the 10 largest boards by enrollment.
-If your board is not listed, call the main board number and ask to be connected to Special Education Services or the Superintendent of Education responsible for special education.
+This directory covers all 72 Ontario district school boards.
+If your child attends a school run by one of the ~10 school authorities (e.g. hospital or isolate schools) rather than a district board, call the main board number and ask to be connected to Special Education Services or the Superintendent of Education responsible for special education.

 Yes.
 Under MFIPPA (Municipal Freedom of Information and Protection of Privacy Act), you can request your child's education records from the school board.
 Submit a formal written request to the board's Freedom of Information Coordinator.